-1. Employment and Selection Process
+2. Employment and Selection Process

 The College continues to hold a strong commitment to hiring a diverse pool of candidates for positions across each EEO job category.
 The Office of Human Resources and OIE continue to partner with the DDI Committee as a resource for identifying search committee members who demonstrate excellence in building a diverse college culture.
 Affirmative Action guidance and consultation is offered to all search committees.
 The College continues to utilize PeopleAdmin, a talent lifecycle software solution designed for higher education and considered an industry standard, in its application and hiring processes.
 PeopleAdmin provides an easy interface for applicants to self-identify, and search committees are provided the self-identification information of their applicant pools before candidate selections are made.
 In 2021, OIE streamlined various Affirmative Action processes to ensure greater efficiency in the training of search committees and the collection of important personnel data.
+The College continues to expand on the variety of locations and journals that jobs are posted to attract diverse candidates, as well as continuing to expand the variety of recruitment fairs that staff attend each year.
+Job descriptions for posted position have been revised to reflect a preference for candidates that are Bilingual in English/Spanish (fluent in speaking and writing).

-2. Exit Interviews
+3. Exit Interviews